gregcodes/counter_challenge/README.md

 All programming languages allowed.

+Please upload:
-Please upload your resulting dataset incl. a screenshot of the sys.time difference from beginning and end of script.
+- your resulting dataset
+- a screenshot of the sys.time difference from beginning and end of script